 An electricity supply charge is a cost incurred for remaining connected to an energy network.
 Supply charges vary considerably from state to state, generally ranging in costs from 80c to $1.50 each day.
 Even if you don’t use any power, you will still need to pay the supply charge.
 Despite supply costs being a charge imposed by energy distributors, the rates will vary from retailer to retailer.
 As supply charges can heavily contribute to your bill, it’s important you check the energy price factsheet.

-A kilowatt hour (or kWh, as it is more commonly expressed) is a unit of measurement used for measuring electricity usage for billing purposes.
+A kilowatt hour (kWh) is a unit of measurement used for measuring electricity usage for billing purposes.
 Simply put, a kilowatt (kW) is a measurement of how much electricity an appliance demands in order to operate, while a kWh is the number of kilowatts that your household consumes over a period of time.

-Electricity tariffs refer to the pricing structure of your electricity usage charges.
+A tariff refers to the pricing structure of your electricity usage charges.
 Depending on your tariff, you may be charged different rates depending on when, or how, you use electricity.
-Electricity tariffs can vary between energy retailers, but the most common electricity tariffs are:
+Tariffs can vary between energy retailers, but the most common electricity tariffs are: